nsi-iff/should-dsl/README.rst

     >>> foo |should| throw(TypeError, message="This won't work...")
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: expected to throw TypeError with the message "This won't work...", got TypeError with "Hey, it's cool!"
+    ShouldNotSatisfied: expected to throw 'TypeError' with the message "This won't work...", got 'TypeError' with "Hey, it's cool!"

 If the function or method has parameters, it must be called within a lambda or using a tuple.
 The following ways are both equivalent::